viboes/std-make/README.md

 auto x6 = make<expected>(v);
 ```

-and the class itself to support emplace construction and avoid the type deduction
+or use the class name to build to support in place construction

 ```c++
 auto x1 = make<shared_ptr<A>>(v, v);